The Forbes Funds Team

 Elizabeth is Manager of The Forbes Funds' Capacity Building programs.
 She manages grantmaking, cohorts, technical assistance, organizational assesment tools, and other projects.
 She loves being able to work with nonprofits to improve their operational capacity and see first hand the amazing work of organizations in the Pittsburgh region.
 She has a Master of Social Work and a Master of International Development from the University of Pittsburgh, and also holds a bachelor's degree in Latin American Studies & Spanish from Malone University.
 Originally from Newark, Delaware, Elizabeth focused her studies on nonprofit management, and has experience working in Latin America.

-Jayme Holloway, CAP-OM, Office Administrator
+Jayme Holloway, Office Administrator